minhkhuong2404/badmintonBookingApp/_Documentation/Final_Report.md

 ### 5.2.
 Logic Tier
 * The logic tier consists of algorithm, server and class.
   **Algorithm:**
+    -This part is used to calculate if the start time of booking is larger than the start time of slot about 45 minutes

   **Server:**
+    -This part is used to initialize the server of the application:

   **Class:**
     -To handle the request from the user interface and send reponse to user interface, we have created classes which are: